Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/mobile-core-release-notes.md

 * Another attampt to fix the crash on `std::__1::system_error: mutex lock failed: Invalid argument`.

 Released with ACPCore version 2.7.2 on Cocoapods

-### Android Core 1.5.5

-* Updated the wrapper type strings used by SDK plugins.
-* Added support for the token `~timestampp` which complies with the Adobe Experience Platform Edge Network.

 ## June 26, 2020